-The Accademia Gallery is, together with the Uffizi, one of the most visited museums in Florence.
-The most famous and interesting works of art housed within the Accademia Gallery are without a doubt those created by the genius Michelangelo, and above all, the spectacular statue of David.
+The Accademia Gallery is, together with the Uffizi, one of the most visited museums in Florence and the world.
+The most famous and interesting works of art that make the Accademia famous are without a doubt those created by the genius Michelangelo, and above all, the spectacular statue of David.

-The marble statue, which is 5 meters tall and weighs over 5 tons, stood tall for almost 400 years in front of Palazzo Vecchio in Piazza Signoria.
+The marble statue, which is 5 meters tall and weighs over 5 tons, stood tall for almost 400 years in front of Palazzo Vecchio in Piazza della Signoria.
 Exposed to the weather and to acts of vandalism through the centuries, the David was finally moved to the museum in 1873 into the circular hall especially designed for him by architect Emilio De Fabris.

-What better way to visit the Accademia and learn more about its treasures than with a tour guide by your side who can explain the history and stories behind the artists, works of art and their connections?
+What better way to visit the Accademia and learn more about its treasures than with a private tour guide by your side who can explain the history and stories behind the artists, works of art and their connections?

-The tour is in the company of an authorized local guide and is conducted in English.
-The tour lasts about an hour and a half.
+The tour is conducted in English and lasts about an hour and a half.

 By buying your museum tickets or booking your guided tour ahead of time to the Accademia Gallery, you will be able to skip the long line that forms at this museum and will be able to spend more time admire the masterpieces housed within.